With the passing of Amendment 64, adults 21 or older in Colorado can legally possess one ounce (28 grams) of marijuana or THC.

 If you are an adult 21 years of age or older, you can now legally possess 1 ounce of marijuana in Colorado.
 The way the amendment is worded actually allows for possession of 1 ounce of THC.
 This is great news because in addition to flower (bud), you can also enjoy many types of concentrates, edibles, topicals, etc. during your visit.
 Cannabis seeds are also available for sale in Colorado.

-This law has some grey areas, such as what is a ‘single transaction’, so most recreational stores err on the side of caution and will only serve you once a day.
+The law has some grey areas regarding what constitutes a ‘single transaction,’ so most recreational stores err on the side of caution and will only serve you once a day.
+In the past, circumventing purchasing limits has been punishable by fines or even jail.

 As of October 1st, 2016 the laws have changed.